Why does the ERN Model work?

 Employer Resource Networks® (ERNs) pull together job retention services, work supports, education and training.
 While the focus is on entry-level and low wage employees, the services are available to all who work for ERN member companies

-The Employer Resource Networks® under this registered trademark have been certified as operating under the same employer-driven model using the customized SuccessForce (Salesforce) CMS.
+The Employer Resource Networks® under this registered trademark have been certified as operating under the same employer-driven model using a customized, process and case driven Salesforce CMS that provides data on program utliziation and needs trends.

 How do we do it?